janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ![bg](assets/cloud-journey.png)

 <!--
-I want to give you two more tools for your tool belt in your cloud journey
+My goal is to give you more tools you can put in your backpack and at some point in your cloud journey you can pull them out and say: Yep, that is the right tool for this.
-- Behavior
-- Cloudless
 -->

 ---